ETSE-UV/VentQ/README.md

 - The collecting information system is based on a REST API that stores the indoor environmental information into a MySQL database.
 This system is dockerized and the image has been uploaded to this github in "edge-monitoring-server" folder.
 - The processing of the information is made in the Cloud and is based on a RStudio script querying the database, in specific periods, and applying spatial statistics (kriging) for the mean values of the data collected in each period.
 This script is collected in "cloud-krigging-spatial-processing" folder.
 - The calibration of the nodes is done by means of an APP built with MIT App Inventor 2 (http://appinventor.mit.edu/).
 This App allows to calibrate to zero, to enable/disable autocalibration mode and obtain information from the node, to set the colors for the RGB led and to set the connectivity properties (i.e. set the IP in a private WiFi connexion).
+- Also the information for the implementation of the OTA updating subsystem is included in "OTA" folder.